 OK, so I am bordering on the obsessive about my composting worms and the Tumbleweed 2 Tier Can-O-Worms Composter (from Bunnings) I got myself for Christmas 2015.
 What is not to love about these little guys though?
 They eat half their body weight (less in winter I am told) of vegetable scraps per day and make nutrient rich (and pH neutral) solid and liquid fertilisers (worm tea) as a result.

-All of these scraps would normally have gone in the kitchen bin and I don’t need to buy Seasol (although I still think it is an amazing product) anymore so win-win.
+All of these scraps would normally have gone in the kitchen bin.
 Already I can see the difference the application of the worm fertiliser is making in my vegetable beds and seedling trays.

 Don’t forget to dilute the worm tea.
 I don’t use any particular ratio, I just add some to my 9L watering can and fill the rest up with water.
 You will get surprisingly large quantities of worm tea!